What is Acas?

-ACAS stands for the Advisory, Conciliation and Arbitration Service.
+Acas stands for the Advisory, Conciliation and Arbitration Service.
 It is a publicly funded independent organisation that aims to promote better employment relations.
-As well as offering advice and training on a multitude of issues, ACAS provides an alternative to employment tribunals and aims to be confidential, fast, cost efficient and informal.
-ACAS is entirely voluntary and all proceedings are free and confidential.
+As well as offering advice and training on employment related issues, Acas provides an alternative to employment tribunals and aims to be confidential, fast, cost efficient and informal.
+Acas is entirely voluntary and all proceedings are free and confidential.

 The goal of conciliation is to help both sides reach a mutually acceptable agreement.

-Giving both parties space so that they can calmly evaluate their position and the position of the other party;
+- giving both parties space so they can evaluate their position and that of the other party;

 Arbitration differs from conciliation in that both parties agree beforehand to allow a third party to decide the result of a dispute and make an award if necessary.

 Unlike tribunals and the court system, Acas avoids formal pleadings, witnesses and documentary processes.
 Instead it tries to be more informal and flexible.
 There are no strict rules pertaining to evidence and, instead of relying on legal precedent and legalistic procedures, Acas aims to take into account fairness and good conduct.
 Its decisions are final and it is difficult to challenge the awards.